Giomu/ML_UI_detection/README.md

 ## Synthetic Data

-Please note that the datasets included in this repository are fully synthetic and were generated solely for the purpose of demonstrating the analytical workflow of the Maniscript.
+Please note that the datasets included in this repository are fully synthetic and were generated solely for the purpose of demonstrating the analytical workflow of the Manuscript.
 These datasets do not reflect the real patient data used in the study and do not contain any sensitive or personally identifiable information.

 Due to ethical considerations and data privacy regulations, the original clinical and immunological datasets cannot be shared publicly, however data here reported allow users to understand and replicate the methodology without accessing proprietary information.